Understanding long-range opposite charge repulsion in multivalent salt solutions: Results and Discussion

 Figure \ref{fig:val_panel} plots the pressure $P$ as a function of the separation distance $D$ between the two surfaces immersed in divalent, trivalent and tetravalent salt solutions.
 Our theoretical predictions are in very good quantitative agreement with the simulation results of Trulsson et al.\cite{Trulsson2006RepulsionElectrolytes} for all the different cation valencies.
 At low salt concentrations, the ion correlation effect is not significant, the force is universally attractive at all separation distances.
 This is consistent with the well-known mean-field PB results of the interactions between two oppositely charged objectives.
 However, the effect of ion correlations becomes more pronounced as salt concentration increases.
 The long-range force turns gradually from attraction to repulsion, leading to the emergence of the long-range opposite-charge repulsion.
 It is worth noting that the force remains attractive at short ranges even in the presence of long-range opposite-charge repulsion.
 This duality of long-range repulsion and short-range attraction gives rise to a maxima in the pressure curve, which is also in agreement with independent force measurements by Besteman et al.\cite{Besteman2004DirectPhenomenon, Besteman2005ChargeDensity} and Borkovec et al.\cite{Popa2010ImportanceSurfaces,MontesRuiz-Cabello2014AccurateTheory,Moazzami-Gudarzi2018CiteThis}.
 With only multivalent ion size as an adjustable parameter, we are able to quantitatively capture the pressure curves at both short and long ranges.
 To our knowledge, this is the first theoretical work in the literature to quantitatively capture these pressure curves for all cation valencies for the entire salt concentration range.

 It has been reported that other ion correlation-induced phenomena such as overcharging and like-charge attraction show non-monotonic dependence on salt concentration, whose strengths are enhanced at medium salt concentrations but suppressed at high salt concentrations.
 To understand the nature of long-range opposite-charge repulsion, it is necessary to investigate its trend at high salt concentrations.
 Figure \ref{fig:force_conc} plots pressure profiles predicted by our theory for pure divalent salt up to $c_\mathrm{b} = 2.0$ M, in comparison with the mean-field PB results.
 The force predicted by the mean-field PB theory is always attractive at all salt concentrations, and gets suppressed as $c_\mathrm{b}$ increases.
 In stark contrast, our theory with a systematic inclusion of the ion correlations predicts long-range repulsion in the medium to high salt concentration regime.
 Most importantly, the strength of repulsion is found to keep increasing as salt concentration increases, with a shift of the maxima to a smaller $D$.
 Although opposite-charge repulsion and like-charge attraction are both caused by electrostatic correlation, our results clearly demonstrate that these two anomalous phenomena are significantly different: they are not only of different effective range, but also have different salt concentration dependence.
+To be specific, like-charge attraction is short-ranged (acting at a distance of few angstroms) and depends non-monotonically on multivalent salt concentration.
+In contrast, opposite charge repulsion is long-ranged (acting at a distance of few nanometers) and increases monotonically with multivalent salt concentration.